sdiehl/wiwinwlh/tutorial.md

 default (C1 a,...,Cn a)
 ```

-The following set of heuristics is used to determine what to instnatiate the
+The following set of heuristics is used to determine what to instantiate the
 ambiguous type variable to.

 1. The type variable a appears in no other constraints